Teknasyon-Teknoloji/deepwall-android-sdk/README.md

 ## Implementation

+First of all, minSdkVersion must be API 21 for DeepWall implementation

-You must add this maven repo to project’s build.gradle
+After that you must add this maven repo to project’s build.gradle

 ```gradle
 allprojects {